chrisisler/ErxiDesk/README.md

 ## Roadmap
 - Add button at bottom of processes table to scroll back to top (unless already at top)
-- Switch from external sass --watch to node-sass (node-gyp is a big Windows problem?)

 ### Deadline